 Corner components are pretty much like magic for creating serifs.
-Here’s how we do that.
+And not only serifs.

-All we need is two new glyphs with special naming: A corner component must start with
+All we need for this is two new glyphs with special naming: A corner component must start with

 _corner and have an arbitrary dot suffix.
 The underscore at the beginning of the name ensures that the glyph will be created as non-exporting.
 Add two new glyphs, and call them, for example,

 _corner.leftSerif for the left serif, and